openplanet-nl/nadeoapi-docs/docs/live/club-management/delete-activity.md

       required: true
     - name: activityId
       type: integer
-      description: The ID of the activity to delete
+      description: The activity ID of the activity to delete
       required: true
 ---